Proven-Paradox/shaper-system/Handbook.md

 Every character has a base bonus to their Physical and Mental Offense and Defense.
 It starts at zero, but each category can be increased up to the hero’s [Level](#level).
 Increasing Physical or Mental Offense costs 4 XP, and increasing Physical or Mental Defense costs 3 XP.

 > Marona's primary role in her party is to deal damage, so she spends most of her effort on Base Mental Offense.
 Meanwhile XU-808 has ended up the most sturdy character in their game, so to extend this advantage they take base Physical and Mental Defense as a priority.

+### Initiative
+Like with Offense and Defense, character have a base bonus to their Initiative rolls.
+It starts at zero and can be increased up to the character's level.
+Increasing base Initiative costs 1 XP.

 ### Skill Points
 You may spend 1 XP to gain 3 skill points.
 The maximum number of points you can put into any skill is 3 + your [Level](#level).